Electa-Git/PowerModelsDistributionStateEstimation.jl/README.md

 ## Data Formats

 To use the package, two type of data inputs are required:
-- Network data: OpenDSS “.dss” files
+- Network data: support exists for OpenDSS “.dss”, matpower ".m" and some specific JSON files
 - Measurement data: CSV “.csv” files
+See the [relative section of the docs](https://electa-git.github.io/PowerModelsDistributionStateEstimation.jl/stable/input_data_format/) for more info.

 ## Examples